Trade uncertainty: Explore resources and tools for your business.

 5. Build resiliency in your operations

-Look at where your assets are located and the types of climate risks they face.
-Then, prepare contingency plans to deal with extreme weather events or other disruptions to your business.
+Look at your assets’ locations and the types of climate risks they face.
+Then, prepare contingency plans for extreme weather events or other disruptions to your business.

-Also consider your inventory strategy.
-If your suppliers are located far away or in risk-prone areas, you may want to consider stocking more goods to protect against interruptions.
+Also, consider your inventory strategy.
+If your suppliers are far away or in risk-prone areas, you may want to consider stocking more goods to protect against interruptions.
 You’ll also want to identify alternative suppliers and contact them to determine whether they could help in a crisis.

 Frequent climate risk mistakes

-Many businesses are failing to understand their climate risks and not taking appropriate action.
+Many businesses fail to understand their climate risks and do not take appropriate action.
 Here are some mistakes to avoid.

 1. Not acting